 Where Gay Rights MeetS Black Lives Matter

-The current movement for equal rights, safety, and protection of black people is a fight for all black people – and that includes those who are trans, gay, lesbian, and gender non-conforming.
+The movement for equal rights, safety, and protection of black people is a fight for all Black people – and that includes those who are trans, gay, lesbian, and gender non-conforming.
 Therefore fighting for black rights means fighting for gay rights, and vice versa.
 Besides sharing a history of protest, struggle, and a long battle for equality, the two movements both focus on bringing about change through activism.
-The earliest gay rights organizations, like the Gay Liberation Front, also fought for the end of racism and equal treatment, and some of the leading figures and activists of the civil rights movement, like James Baldwin, Angela Davis, and Audre Lorde, were also gay.
+The earliest gay rights organizations, like the Gay Liberation Front, also fought for the end of racism and equal treatment, and some of the leading figures and activists of the civil rights movement, like James Baldwin, Bayard Rustin, Angela Davis, and Audre Lorde, were also gay.
 And now over 50 years later, the two movements remain more connected than ever.

 Black members of the LGBTQ community, especially trans women, are disproportionally affected by violence.
 26 trans people were killed in 2019, and trans women face higher rates of homelessness and incarceration.
 Protecting the wellbeing – and lives- of these members of the black and gay communities is a challenge we can face together.
 Because a threat to one of us is a threat to all of us.